Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Self-supervised multimodal learning via disagreement

-This allows us to isolate $d_{\lambda_{M_1, M_2}}$ while ensuring that the other disagreement loss terms are 0.
-We also modify the algorithm to subtract $ d_{\lambda_{M_1, M_2}} $ from the loss rather than adding it (see Section~\ref{app:alt_method}).
+We now study the impact of pairwise modality disagreement on the entire dataset on model performance by fixing two modalities $M_1, M_2$ and a threshold $t$, and setting the modality pair-specific disagreement slack terms $\lambda$ according to the rule This allows us to isolate $d_{\lambda_{M_1, M_2}}$ while ensuring that the other disagreement loss terms are 0.
 By decreasing $t$, we encourage higher disagreement between the target modalities.
 In Figure~\ref{fig:mustard_thresholds}, we plot the relationship between model accuracy and $t$ for the MUStARD dataset to visualize how pairwise disagreement between modalities impacts model performance.